 The ISO value refers to the sensitivity of the sensor.

-As we have seen, it is linked to the shutter speed value: both sliders activate when you deactivate the “Auto” mode and set a value for one, or for the other.
+It is linked to the shutter speed value: both sliders activate when you deactivate the “Auto” mode and set a value for one, or for the other.
 The lower the ISO value, the lower the sensitivity of the sensor, and the lower the image noise (digital grain).
-Therefore, under good lighting conditions, such as sunny daylight outside shots, low ISO values (between 50 and 200) should always be selected.
-The sensitivity of the sensor increases as the ISO value goes up: 1600 ISO can be used to capture low light interior scenes, or exterior shots at dusk or dawn, for example.
+Therefore, under good lighting conditions, such as sunny daylight outside shots, low ISO values (100 or 200) should always be selected.
+The sensitivity of the sensor increases as the ISO value goes up: 3200 ISO can be used to capture low light interior scenes, or exterior shots at dusk or dawn, for example.

 1. Tap the ISO box to open the shutter slider.